-A few simple ingredients transform regular old white rice into an exotic, brightly flavorful pot of Lamb Kabsa, which makes a lovely addition to your recipe collection⏤Just stick this recipe in your “meals that will impress!” folder. 😉
+A few simple ingredients transform regular old white rice into an exotic, brightly flavorful pot of Lamb Kabsa!
+This makes a lovely addition to your recipe collection⏤just stick this recipe in your "meals that will impress!" folder. 😉

 The Lamb Kabsa

-Kabsa is so aromatic and exotic that if you close your eyes, you’ll be instantly transported to the streets of the Middle East; imagining the smells wafting through the streets and to arrive home only to be greeted with a table set will a healing pile of golden jewelled rice and chunks of juicy lamb.
+Kabsa is so aromatic and exotic that if you close your eyes, you'll be instantly transported to the streets of the Middle East.
+Imagine the smells wafting through the streets, then arriving home only to be greeted by a table set with a healing pile of golden jewelled rice and chunks of juicy lamb.

-And if that’s was enough to convince you, how about a recipe so easy and delicious, yet, also requires very little effort?!!
-I don’t know about you, but I love meals that look and taste like you’ve been slaving away all day in the kitchen…but actually, you’re your laying on your sofa scrolling Instagram and only actually in the kitchen for 20 minutes. (true story)
+And if that wasn't enough to convince you, how about a recipe that is so delicious and requires little effort?!!
+I don't know about you, but I love meals that look and taste like you've been slaving away all day... but actually, you've spent the day on your sofa scrolling through Instagram and only spent 20 minutes in the kitchen (true story).

-This recipe is my signature recipe; it’s the one I serve to all my guests or anytime I just want to spoil my family.
-What makes kabsa so delicious that it’s my favourite dish?
+This recipe is my signature recipe; it's the one I serve to all my guests, or anytime I just want to spoil my family.

-What’s not to love about each rice grain is perfectly seasoned with aromatic kabsa spices, juicy tomatoes, and onions.
+What's not to love about each grain of rice perfectly seasoned with aromatic kabsa spices, juicy tomatoes, and onions?
 Only to be topped with succulent chunks of lamb, pockets of sweet raisins and crunchy nuts.
-It’s a big pot of goodness that’ll bring all sorts of happiness to your kitchen, and all you need to know is how to boil meat & rice.
+It's a big pot of goodness that’ll bring all sorts of happiness to your kitchen.
+All you need to know is how to boil meat & rice.

-You have heard of this dish already; it’s not surprising since this is the national dish of Saudi Arabia.
+You have heard of this dish already; it's not surprising since this is the national dish of Saudi Arabia.
 WAIT SARAH, ✋🏼 Did you just say Saudi Arabia!!!
-I thought this is a Mediterranean recipe site that’s not a country located in the Mediterranean region, that in the gulf!
+I thought this is a blog for Mediterranean recipes, Saudi is not in the Mediterranean region, it's in the gulf!

 Some food historians believe the origins of kabsa can be found in the Spanish word “paella,” which was derived from the Arabic word “baqiyah” for leftovers.

-Despite the fact that it’s believed origins, the Lamb Kabsa is made more like a pilaf vs a paella.
-Since it’s a pilaf is definitely a Mediterranean dish.
-Pilaf is served all over the Mediterranean, especially in the Levant, Turkey, Egpyt, Libya, Morrocco, and many other Mediterranean countries.
+Despite it's believed origins, the Lamb Kabsa is made more like a pilaf than a paella.
+Since it's a pilaf, it is definitely a Mediterranean dish.
+Pilaf is served all over the Mediterranean, especially in the Levant, Turkey, Egypt, Libya, Morocco, and many other Mediterranean countries.

 How to make Lamb Kabsa

-- Boil the meat in an aromatic spice bath⏤dump meat, spices, and aromatics into a pot, cover with water cover and bring to a boil.
-Go back to doing whatever you want, maybe catch up on some reading.
+- Boil the meat in an aromatic spice bath⏤dump meat, spices, and aromatics into a pot, cover with water cover with a lid and bring to a boil.
+Go back to doing whatever you want, and maybe catch up on some reading.
 When the meat is cooked⏤, strain the stock & reserve the meat.

 - Rinse the rice.
 It’s tempting to skip this step.
 But don’t!
-Taking an extra few minutes to rinse those little rice grains, and you’ll end up with fluffy, separate grains instead of a mushy blob-o-rice.
+Take a few extra minutes to rinse those little rice grains.
+You'll end up with fluffy, separate grains instead of a mushy blob-o-rice.

 - Simmer!
 Lower the heat so that it is just a gentle light simmering, cover and simmer for about 20 minutes.